 - a.
 Fingernails must be short, clean, and in good repair with NO nail polish, artificial nails, gel nails, or other nail enhancements. - b.
 Hair is arranged neatly and securely away from the face.
 Hair longer than shoulder length must be tied back, off the shoulders.
-Beards and mustaches are neatly trimmed; beards may not be longer than one inch, and no more than two inches below the jaw line. - c.
+Beards and mustaches are neatly trimmed; beards may not be longer than one inch, and no more than two inches below the jaw line.
+Note that clinical facility policies with regard to presence or length of facial hair related to personal protective equipment supercede college policy. - c.
 Visible jewelry is limited to a watch, one plain wedding ring, and "post" type earrings only.
 No visible facial or body piercing jewelry is permitted, including the tongue. - d.
 Students are not to chew gum or use tobacco products at the clinical site.
 Breath mints are acceptable. - e.
 No perfume, aftershave, or scented lotions, soaps, or creams are permitted. - f.
 Tattoos will be handled on an individual basis.
 If deemed that a tattoo may be offensive to any client, the student may be asked to cover up the tattoo during clinical time.